jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 - `app/__tests__/auth/client-auth-wrapper.test.tsx` shows how to test the auth wrapper
 - `app/__tests__/build/suspense-boundaries.test.tsx` and `app/__tests__/components/suspense-boundary.test.tsx` provide patterns for testing Suspense boundaries

-We should build on these patterns to ensure comprehensive test coverage of our authentication system.
+We have successfully built on these patterns to implement proper Suspense boundaries for all components using `useSearchParams()`.
+This should resolve the build errors related to missing Suspense boundaries.

+Next steps:
+1. Complete the remaining test files for authentication services and components
+2. Implement E2E tests for authentication flows
+3. Ensure all tests pass consistently in CI environment

 According to our project documentation in `ai_docs/core/OVERVIEW.md`, we follow a "Testing First" approach with "Complete Test Coverage" for all user journeys.
 This issue addresses remaining gaps in our testing strategy for authentication.